GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-4/index.md

 ---
-title: "The Chromium Chronicle: Test your Web Platform Features with WPT"
+title: "The Chromium Chronicle #4: Test your Web Platform Features with WPT"
 description: >
   Web Platform tests (WPT) are the preferred way to test web-exposed features, as they are shared with other browsers via Github.
 This month, we take a